siefkenj/IBLODEs/book/typst/modules/module2-exercises.typ

     + Determine which population grows fastest in the short term and which grows fastest in the long term.
     + Are some models more sensitive to your choice of $Delta$ when simulating?
     + Are your simulations for each model consistently underestimates?
 Overestimates?
-    + Compare your simulated results with your guesses from question //#ref(many-models).#ref(model-guess-part).
-      What did you guess correctly?
-Where were you off the mark?
+Do any results surprise you?
    ])

   //book_only(pagebreak())